 Saturday afternoon

-Have dinner at the Café du Soleil, in a converted 18th-century wool mill.
-The food is Provençal style with dishes like chicken saltimbocca and cassoulet, as well as pizzas cooked in their wood-burning oven.
-Then finish off with cocktails at The Pound bar.
-Canterbury’s former police station and jail has been turned into a cocktail bar, with plenty of design quirky touches to reflect its former life.
-You can reserve a private cell in winter or try the riverside terrace in summer.
+Then finish the evening with cocktails at The Pound bar.
+Canterbury’s former police station and jail has been restored and turned into a cocktail bar, with plenty of quirky design touches as a nod to its former life.
+You can reserve one of their cells as a private room for up to eight people.
+Or sit out on the riverside terrace on a warm evening.

 Sunday morning